ucsf-bhhi/home_safe/data_processing/cleaning_demographic_data.md

 </div>

-living situation upon entry - changing the numbers to unknown for now, I’m guessing many of them are rent amount, but will wait for column shift fix to verify.
+living situation upon entry - changing the numbers to unknown.
 Matching responses with dropdown options: combining all “homeless” responses into “homeless.”
 Recoding “hotel” as temporary housing.
 Changing rent by client, rental by client, etc and “lease holder” into “rent leaseholder”.
 Recoding descriptions of owner, whether living alone or with others, as “owner” (excluding the records where it says rental by owner).Changing “programpermanent-residential program” to “permanent-residential program” as that seems like a typo.
 Recoding “hospital facility” to “other”.
 Combining unknown, n/a, data not collected as unknown.